joshbatties/Sorting-Algorithms/README.md

 Stability:
 A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input array to be sorted.
 Selection sort is not stable by nature because it may swap elements far apart, causing equal elements to change their relative order.
 However, it can be made stable with some modifications.

+# Merge Sort
+Merge Sort is a divide-and-conquer algorithm that divides the unsorted list into n sublists, each containing one element (a list of one element is considered sorted), and then repeatedly merges sublists to produce new sorted sublists until there is only one sublist remaining.
+This will be the sorted list.

+Here's the general approach for implementing merge sort:
+1. Divide (Splitting the array): If the array contains more than one element, we split it into two halves.
+2. Conquer (Sorting each half): We recursively sort both halves of the array.
+3. Combine (Merging sorted halves): We merge the two halves to produce a single sorted array.

+Time Complexity:
+Worst/Best: O(n log n), where 'n' is the number of elements in the array.
+This is because the list is being split in half each time (which contributes to the log n part), and then each level of splits needs to be merged back together (which contributes to the n part).

+Space Complexity:
+The space complexity of Merge Sort is O(n), where 'n' is the number of elements in the array.
+This additional space is required for storing the temporary arrays used to merge sorted sections.
+Even though the merge steps are applied sequentially and in-place merging is possible, the standard implementation of Merge Sort, as presented here, requires additional space proportional to the size of the input array for the duration of the sorting process.

+Stability:
+Merge Sort is a stable sorting algorithm.
+This means that if two elements have equal values, they will retain their relative order in the sorted array.
+The stability is ensured during the merging process: when two elements from different halves are equal, the element from the left half (which originally came first) is always chosen first, preserving order among equal elements.